andrewwoods/wp-debug-logger/README.md

 define( 'WP_DEBUG', true );
 define( 'WP_DEBUG_DISPLAY', false );
 define( 'WP_DEBUG_LOG', true );
+define( 'WP_DEBUG_MINIMUM_LEVEL', 'debug' );

 // For good measure, this will hide errors from being displayed on-screen
 @ini_set('display_errors', 0);
 ```

+#### Minimum Level

+`WP_DEBUG_MINIMUM_LEVEL` is a new constant that determines the minimum
+severity level you wish to write to your `wp-content/debug.log` file.
+In
+your *development* environment, I recommend using `debug` so you can see
+all the errors being written.
+For your *production* environment, I'd
+recommend the `error` level, so you can capture all the significant
+problems.
+Here are the values to use: **emergency, alert, critical,
+error, warning, notice, info, debug**.
+Note: they're all lowercase, as
+the value is case-sensitive.

+#### Displaying Errors

 In your **development** environment, you may choose to set
 `WP_DEBUG_DISPLAY` to `true`, so the error messages show in your